eth-educators/ethstaker-guides/monitoring.md

 $ sudo apt upgrade
 ```

 Keeping Prometheus and Node Exporter updated will require more efforts.
 You will need to monitor new stable releases and whether they include severe or critical bug fixes.
 To update to a new version, you will need to download the latest stable release, extract the archive, copy the binaries to their expected location and restart these services.
 The process and the instructions to download the new version, extract the archive and copy the binaries is exactly the same one mentioned at the beginning of the [Installing Node Exporter](#installing-node-exporter) section and at the beginning of the [Installing Prometheus](#installing-prometheus) section.
+Easy to use scripts that do all those steps for you are [included below](#prometheus-and-node-exporter-update-scripts).

 To restart the Node Exporter service after you updated its binary, use this command.